How to make a strong WiFi password

-- To do this, open up your Quantum Fiber app on your smartphone.
+- Open your Quantum Fiber app on your smartphone.

 - Navigate to your Dashboard.

-- Tap the name of your network on the screen to access the Network Information screen.
+- Tap your network name on the screen to access the Network Information screen.

-- Tap “Edit” to access the Edit Network screen.
+- Touch “Edit” to access the Edit Network screen.

-- From there, you can update the name of your network and your network password.
+- From there, you can update your network’s name and password.

-Tap “Done” in the upper right corner when you’re finished.
+Tap “Done” in the upper right corner when finished.

 - The battle for bandwidth: mesh networks vs. sketchy WiFi